swcarpentry/DEPRECATED-boot-camps/shell/basic_shell.md

 ![](shell_prompt.png)

 Yours might looks different (these can be easily customized).
-Usually include your `username@machinename`, followed by the current working directory (more about that soon) and a dollar sign
+Usually includes something like `username@machinename`, followed by the current working directory (more about that soon) and a $ sign

 ## Entering commands into the shell